Teacher-Leader Professional Learning Grant (Pre-K-12)

 It's TIME-Themes and Imperatives for Mathematics Education states: "Raising achievement in mathematics and effectively implementing the CCSSM in every classroom requires extensive and ongoing opportunities for teachers (and teacher-leaders) to enhance their own professional learning and build capacity to reach all students (p.44)."

 The purpose of this grant is to provide professional learning assistance for mathematics teachers and mathematics teacher-leaders.
-For 2018-2019, a grant of a maximum of $4000 will be awarded to an elementary or secondary school.
+For 2019-2020, a grant of a maximum of $4000 will be awarded to an elementary or secondary school.
 The grant is awarded to a school however, the professional learning is for mathematics teacher-leaders and/or mathematics teachers within the school or district.
-Professional learning must focus on one of NCSM's signature initiatives, Formative Assessment, Digital Learning or Access-Equity-Empowerment.
+Professional learning must focus on one of NCSM's signature initiatives, Equity & Access Leadership Learning Communication Exchange.
 Costs may include consultant honoraria (no gifts) and expenses, materials, books, and substitute time.
 While this grant does not fund the purchase of technology, proposals including professional learning involving the use of technology are encouraged.
 Proposals must address the following: need (include data), mathematics content, scope of the plan, other sources of funding, number of teachers and students impacted, distribution of costs, private, suburban, urban or rural-isolation context, and demographics of student body.